354th Fighter Squadron

-The 354th Fighter Squadron (354 FS) is part of the 355th Fighter Wing at Davis–Monthan Air Force Base, Arizona.
-It operates A-10 Thunderbolt II aircraft conducting close air support missions.
+The 354th Fighter Squadron is an inactive United States Air Force.
+It was last stationed at Davis-Monthan Air Force Base, where it was part of the 355th Fighter Wing, Arizona.
+It operated A-10 Thunderbolt II aircraft conducting close air support missions.

-The squadron conducts Close Air Support, Air Interdiction, Forward Air Control – Airborne, and Combat Search and rescue for theater commanders worldwide.
+The squadron conducted close air support, air Interdiction, forward air control – airborne, and combat search and rescue for theater commanders worldwide.

 History

+World War II

+The 354th flew combat missions in the European Theater of Operations from 14 September 1943 to 25 April 1945.

+Vietnam War

-The 354th flew combat missions in the European Theater of Operations from 14 September 1943 to 25 April 1945 and in Southeast Asia from 13 March to 12 June 1965, 28 November 1965 – 7 October 1970, and c.
+The squadron flew combat missions in Southeast Asia from 13 March to 12 June 1965, 28 November 1965 – 7 October 1970, and c.
 14 January–3 July 1973.

+Training

 It conducted combat crew training from, 1971–1982 and forward air control training since 1991.
 In February 2015, the squadron was deployed to Spangdahlem Air Base, Germany, in support of Operation Atlantic Resolve.
 Twelve A-10s and approximately 300 airmen were deployed.
 The unit will train alongside NATO allies and deploy to locations in Eastern European NATO nations to further enhance interoperability.
 The A-10s were the first of several theater security package deployments to Europe, U.S. Air Force officials said, adding that rotations generally will last six months, depending on mission and United States European Command requirements.

+In mid-October 2023, the A-10 aircraft of the 354th Fighter Squadron were deployed to the US Central Command to enhance air operations throughout the Middle East in response to the Gaza war.
+The squadron finished its last operational deployment in April 2024 and flew its last operational mission in June.
+Its A-10s were transferred to the 190th Fighter Squadron of the Idaho Air National Guard or moved across Davis-Monthan to the "boneyard". and inactivated in September.